Erasmus+ is a European Union programme providing support to cooperation projects in the following three fields:

 The Erasmus+ programme differentiates between programme and partner countries, as regards possible modalities of participation of their institutions.
 Programme countries are European Union countries, Macedonia, Island, Lichtenstein, Norway and Turkey.
-Partner countries can be those countries neighbouring the EU, including Serbia, as well as all the other countries in the world.
+Republic of Serbia has become a full member of the Erasmus + programme, i.e. a programme country from 2019 call.
+Partner countries can be those countries neighbouring the EU, as well as all the other countries in the world.

 Erasmus+ is a successor programme of four EU programmes in which Serbia participated in the period 2007-2013, i.e. Tempus, Erasmus Mundus, Lifelong Learning Programme and Youth in Action programme.
 Some of the projects funded within former programmes are still on-going.

 - European Commission’s Education, Audiovisual and Culture Executive Agency (EACEA)

 - National Erasmus+ offices in partner countries (including Serbia)